-57 The difference between ex vessel prices for Class A IFQ landings and Class B and C share IFQ landings are likely the best available information for valuing IPQ and PQS.
-The value of an annual IPQ pound is the difference between the Class A IFQ/IPQ landings price and Class B and C share IFQ landings price.
-The value of PQS is the discounted stream of savings on the yielded IPQ ex vessel price payments as compared to price payments for the same quantity of Class B or C share IFQ landings.
+The difference between ex vessel prices for Class A IFQ landings and Class B and C share IFQ landings are likely the best available information for valuing IPO and POS.
+The value of an annual IPO pound is the difference between the Class A IFQ/IPQ landings price and Class B and C share IFQ landings price.
+The value of PQS is the discounted stream of savings on the vielded IPO ex vessel price payments as compared to price payments for the same quantity of Class B or C share IFQ landings.
 As with QS, PQS values may be discounted from these levels to accommodate TAC and market uncertainties.

-Five-year review of Crab Rationalization Program for BSAI crab fisheries - Dec.
-28, 2010 independent of harvests of Class A IFQ in the Bristol Bay red king crab and Bering Sea C. opilio fisheries, as approximately two-thirds of the pool of those shares were landed independent of Class A IFQ in the third and fourth years of the program.
+independent of harvests of Class A IFQ in the Bristol Bay red king crab and Bering Sea C. opilio fisheries, as approximately two-thirds of the pool of those shares were landed independent of Class A IFQ in the third and fourth years of the program.
 In the fifth year of the program, the portion of the Class B and C share IFQ pools landed independently of Class A IFQ declined to between 45 percent and 50 percent of the pool of Class B and C share IFQ in those two fisheries.
 Yet, it is notable that the average delivery of exclusively B and C share IFQ increased to approximately 90,000 pounds.
-The increase in the size of these deliveries suggest that harvesters are achieving greater efficiency in the harvest of these shares and that harvesters have been able to negotiate separate delivery terms for these shares in some cases.
+The increase in the size of these deliveries suggest that harvesters are achieving greater efficiency in the harvest of these shares in some cases.